Leviathan (Esprit D'Air song)

 "Leviathan" is a song by Japanese electronicore band Esprit D'Air, released on December 4, 2020, as a single from the Oceans album.

 Leviathan was recorded during the pandemic in 2020.
 The song was producer and songwriter Kai's favorite song on the album, as he said when the album was released.

 Background and composition

-It is the third track of the album, containing djent guitar riffs with synthesizers layered on top.
+It is the third track of the album, containing djent guitar riffs with melodic vocals and futuristic synthesizers layered on top.

+Chart performance

+The single entered the Official Charts, peaking at #4 in the Physical Singles Chart, #10 in the Single Downloads Chart, #9 in the Single Sales Chart, and #10 in Singles Vinyl Chart.

 Lyrical meaning

 The song, as Kai explained, "we interpreted 'Leviathan' as a huge power or impact beyond human power or knowledge.
 When we wrote this, we were thinking about how significantly our world has changed with the pandemic and how we can think positively and have hopes in tough times.
 Through our composition and songwriting, we tried to express lights of despair, human weakness and stupidity, and human wisdom to build a new world.

 Music videos

 The song has two versions of music videos, both directed by Andy Mihov.
 The video tells the story of a post-apocalyptic world, ravaged by pandemics, where an AI seeks to break free from her abusive creator and help humankind.
 The second version of the music video 'Leviathan 2.0: Enhanced Edition', contained new visual effects.

 The video went on to achieve multiple awards and nominations from Paris Film Awards, Boden International Film Festival, Experimental Film and Music Video Festival and more.